-Conducting a Job Search during an Economic Downturn
+Conducting a Job Search in a Difficult Market

-It is important to keep in mind that down cycles do end.
-Many attorneys will recall the difficult legal market of the early 1990s which rebounded with strong growth in the mid to late 90s.
+It is important to keep in mind that difficult periods in the hiring market do end.
+Many alumni will recall the difficult legal market of the early 1990s, which rebounded with strong growth in the mid to late 90s.
 If you find you are job searching in a challenging market, the following tips will help create the most effective search possible.

 YLS alumni have access to CDO throughout their careers.
-Whether you are a recent graduate, an experienced hire making a lateral move, or an attorney seeking an alternative legal career, the CDO is available to assist you.
-Alumni are encouraged to make an appointment with Anna Leach-Proffer, one of the attorney counselors, who focuses her counseling on alumni.
-To schedule a phone or in-person appointment with Anna, please contact the CDO office at 203-432-1676 or firstname.lastname@example.org.
+Whether you are a recent graduate, an experienced hire making a lateral move, or an attorney seeking an alternative legal career, CDO is available to assist you.
+Alumni are encouraged to make an appointment with a CDO counselor to discuss their job searches and strategies.

 Keep up with your memberships and activities in bar associations.
 Many bar associations have programs for lawyers in transition, which may be available at a reduced cost.
 Consider joining a committee and volunteer to work on their events and projects.
 Committee membership is mostly seasoned attorneys, and the Committee will present their findings to an even larger group, so this is an ideal opportunity for you to show them your work.

-In a challenging market those who are flexible with regards to geographic area, practice area, and type of employer will have a significant benefit.
-Take time to evaluate what areas are still doing well, for example healthcare, energy, regulatory, and bankruptcy tend to be areas less affected by economic slowdowns.
+In a challenging market those who are flexible with regard to geographic area, practice area, and type of employer will have a significant benefit.
+Take time to evaluate what areas of the market are currently doing well and growing.
 Think about the skill set you currently have and how that may transfer to one of these other areas.
 Consider CLE courses and bar association activities to help you gain further knowledge of these fields, and be ready to include that additional education in your cover letter and/or resume.